vitaly/debitcredit/README.md

 difference between the total assets of the entity and all its liabilities.

-In each transaction, sources are credited and destinations are debited.
+In each entry, sources are credited and destinations are debited.

 I repeat: credit is the **source** and debit is the **destination**.